STOPit (Report Suspicious Behavior)

 After a report is made in STOPit, the following steps are taken:

-1. The Principal or AP will contact the parents of students involved to inform them of this report, and begin the investigative process.
-During this process, the AP will interview all students involved in the incident.
+1. During this process, the AP will interview all students involved in the incident.
+If needed, the Principal or AP will contact the parents of students involved to inform them of this report, and begin the investigative process.

 2. When necessary, interim steps will be taken to ensure safety of the targeted student while the investigation is taking place.